Duet3D/wiki-content/Duet3D_hardware/Accessories/Thermocouple_Daughterboard.md

 ## Supported hardware

 Each daughterboard supports 2 channels, ie two thermocouples per daughterboard.
-Duet mainboards and exapansion boards support none, one or two daughterboards.
+Duet mainboards and expansion boards support none, one or two daughterboards.
 Refer to the table below.

 | Duet board | Number of boards supported |
 |---|---|